njbaker61/Reproducibility-Class/README.md

 # Reproducibility Project: The *Chrysobothris femorata* Complex in Alabama: Species, Flight Period, and Factors Affecting Host Choice

 ### The main purpose of this class was to create a reproducible workflow of my Master's research project.
-My project, as well as the contents of this repository, are described below.
+All project work is described below.

 Beetles in the genus *Chrysobothris* are common ornamental tree, fruit, and nut pests across the southeastern US.
 Unlike other pest borers, like the Emerald Ash Borer, individuals beloning to the genus *Chrysobothris* are poorly understood with respect to phenology and distribution.